If you're thinking about moving your family off the grid, researching off grid toilets should be high on your list. Here's what to know.

 Our Toilet System and Off Grid Sewage Solution

 A visit to our washroom might surprise you.
 After all, our home gets powered by solar panels or a diesel generator that charges our batteries.
-We’re a good 40-minute drive to the nearest sewer system in town, and our house is built on bedrock with no basement.
-Yet we have regular indoor plumbing.
+And we're a good 40-minute drive to the nearest sewer system (and on grid homes) in town.

 Plus our house is built on bedrock with no basement.
 Yet we have regular indoor plumbing - that's right - off grid toilet option #2!!

 Our indoor plumbing leads to an outdoor setup that's a little different from the regular city or suburban septic tank systems.

 Our Sewage Tank

 We have a large 1500 gallon sewage tank.
 It sits kind of off to the side and partially under our house.
 It's enclosed by a wooden box, and well-insulated against our biggest challenge, the -40C to -50C (that's -40 to -58 F) winter temperatures.

 Three times a year, our local sewage-removal-guy navigates his huge pumper truck over from Dettah.
 He drives along the two-laned Ingraham Trail.

 Next, he makes his way onto a private dirt trail for another five kilometres.
 Finally, he turns into our short lane, and he backs up to our sewage pipe.

 And then he pumps out the waste tank.
 Not a job for the faint-hearted, or the queasy.
 He's there for us whenever we call, rain or shine (or snow or sleet).